rhysd/git-brws/README.md

 makepkg -si
 ```

-### With [cargo](https://crates.io/)

-```
-$ cargo install git-brws
-```

-### As a single executable binary
+### Download from [release page][]

-Pre-built binary executables are available at [release page][] for macOS (64bit), Linux (64bit, 32bit)
+Pre-built binary executables are available at [release page][] for following targets:

-and Windows (64bit, 32bit).
+- Linux 64bit (x86_64-unknown-linux-gnu)
+- macOS 64bit (x86_64-apple-darwin)
+- Windows 64bit (x86_64-pc-windows-msvc)
+- Linux 32bit (i686-unknown-linux-gnu)
+- Windows 32bit (i686-pc-windows-msvc)

 Download and unarchive the binary then put the executable in `$PATH`.

 Manpage for `man` command is available.
 Please find `git-brws.1` in the unarchived directory or download
 it from [here](https://raw.githubusercontent.com/rhysd/git-brws/master/git-brws.1) and copy it to the
 `man` directory in your system (e.g. `/usr/local/share/man/man1/`).

-Note: `git brws --help` only works when it is installed.
+Note: `git brws --help` only works when it is installed. `git brws -h` is always available.

+### With [cargo](https://crates.io/)

+```
+$ cargo install git-brws
+```

+It requires Rust toolchain to build git-brws from sources.

 ## Usage